RandomNerd01/Minecraft-Event-Scoreboard/README.md

-## 3) In order for game leaderboard to accurately track points, another plugin from https://github.com/Suiron99/Points-Survival-Damage-Kill has to be downloaded.
+## 3) In order for game leaderboard to accurately track points, another plugin has to be downloaded.

+In order to get points correct, I have different plugins based off the type of minigame to be downloaded.
+So far:

+1) https://github.com/Suiron99/Points-Survival-Damage-Kill (Gives you points based off survival, kills, damage.
+Configurable in config.
+If you want to disable any one of the 3 simply set the one you want to disable to be 0 in config)